 Section 1 of the act removes autocycle from the definition of motorcycle.
 The definition of motorcycle is changed to add that a motorcycle has handlebars to steer and a seat the rider sits astride.
 The definition of autocycle is also changed to classify it as a motor vehicle and to clarify that an autocycle may use handlebars to steer.
 In removing autocycle from the definition of motorcycle, the act makes the following clarifications and changes:

 - Section 2 clarifies that the driver of an autocycle need not have a motorcycle endorsement regardless of the autocycle's maximum speed and that all 3-wheel motorcycle drivers need a general or limited motorcycle endorsement;

-- Current law requires all motorcycle drivers to wear eye protection unless the motorcycle has 3 wheels, has a maximum speed of no more than 25 miles per hour, has a windshield, and has seatbelts.
+- Colorado law requires all motorcycle drivers to wear eye protection unless the motorcycle has 3 wheels, has a maximum speed of no more than 25 miles per hour, has a windshield, and has seatbelts.
 Section 3 clarifies that this exception applies to drivers of autocycles, not motorcycles, fitting that description.

-- Current law requires a motorcycle driver who is under 18 years of age to wear a helmet unless the motorcycle has 3 wheels, has a maximum speed of no more than 25 miles per hour, has a windshield, and has seatbelts.
+- Colorado law requires a motorcycle driver who is under 18 years of age to wear a helmet unless the motorcycle has 3 wheels, has a maximum speed of no more than 25 miles per hour, has a windshield, and has seatbelts.
 Section 4 clarifies that this exception applies to autocycles, not motorcycles, fitting that description.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)